 It was the perfect way to warm myself up and eat something healthy and delicious in the middle of a hike.
 But was it actually safe to do so?

-A tin can is perfectly safe to use as a cooking utensil as long as there is no plastic or BPA lining.
-It is also crucial to puncture holes in the lid or fully remove it to prevent pressure from building up and causing the can to explode.
+A tin can is safe to use as a cooking utensil as long as there’s no plastic or BPA lining.
+However, it’s crucial to puncture holes in the lid or fully remove it to prevent pressure from building up and causing the can to explode.
 It is even possible to use tin cans on open flames and as makeshift ovens for baking.

 The history of the tin can explain why cooking with them may not have always been so safe and why now, there are still some precautions to keep in mind.
 Keep reading to find out more about exactly how safe it is, precautions to be aware of, and some tasty recipes to try.

 During the early 1800s, Napoleon Bonapart sent out a request with a monetary reward for a way to preserve food for his armies while they sought to conquer new land.
 The reward went to a Parisian man who took the concept of winemaking and applied it to preserving food.
 He used a glass bottle and an airtight cork.